 |Buy from USA||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||ここでご購入を！|

-In Pico Graphic programming tutorial lesson 1, we learned how to set up Pico to work with Google Chrome Browser and use PlayPiper.com Website to make a simple blink program.
-Users will know some basic programming blocks from Chip and Loops categories, including START, Repeat Forever, Turn Pin On/Off etc.
+In Pico Graphic programming tutorial lesson 1, we learned how to set up Pico to work with Google Chrome Browser and use PlayPiper.com Website to create a simple blink program.
+You will learn some basic programming blocks from the Chip and Loops categories, including START, Repeat Forever, and Turn Pin On/Off.

-In this lesson, we will make a little bit more complicated program and use a push button to turn On/Off an external LED.
-We will learn a new programming block from the Logic category.
+In this lesson, we will create a slightly more complicated program and use a push button to turn an external LED on and off.
+We will also learn a new programming block from the Logic category.

 In above circuit graph, you can see that: